-2. Stress management Stress of any kind can increase inflammatory response in the body.
+Stress of any kind can aggravate the inflammatory response in the body.
 While we are unlikely to be able to eliminate all stress, we can and should learn how to process stress and give our bodies ways to calm the effects.
 This is one of the most essential skills that children should be taught.
 Great ways to address stress include yoga, meditation, and mindfulness.

 Yoga has also been shown to support a healthy inflammatory response in the body, making it a great way to support the optimal function of the immune system.
 You don't have to attend studio classes or even have access to YouTube videos.
 Libraries carry or can find books on basic yoga poses which come with simple instructions.
 There are even yoga books aimed at younger children.
 Doing this as a family for 10 to 15 minutes per day can not only improve fitness but promote a healthy way to process stress and learn the beneficial functions of diaphragmatic breathing.

-3. Having fun Laughter is good for the soul, but it's also a brilliant anti-stress method.
+Laughter is good for the soul, but it's also a brilliant stress soothing method.
 When the body is under less chronic stress, the immune system will function better.
 Chronic stress can suppress immune system functionality.
 Family fun can be a broad concept and unique to each family unit.
 Some may enjoy family hikes for laughter and camaraderie, while others may prefer family game nights or movie nights.
 There's no single right way to do it, but try to engage everyone in the family in an activity where genuine fun, laughter, and joy can be found.

 Second, if you have an infant waking you, there's not much you can do to alter that, but prepping everything you'll need for night feed before you go to bed will reduce the amount of time you're up through the night.
 Lay diapers out.
 Prep bottles and keep them in the fridge or have all of your nursing/pumping items right next to your bed.
 Keep night lights in areas you'll have to navigate so you don't have to turn lights on and further shock your brain awake.

 Third, if your own issues are keeping you from sleep, even if the kids are, talk to your doctor.
-Thyroid problems, hormonal imbalances, anxiety, and depression can all impact sleep.
+Thyroid problems and hormonal imbalances can all impact sleep.
 Left unaddressed for long periods of time, your health can deteriorate in the process.